Arrowanneee/arrowanneee.github.io/_pages/about.md

 # 🔥 News
 - 📢📢📢 Call for papers, pictorials, videos for our *Reflection in Creative Experience (RiCE) Workshop* at C&C Conference 2026 before 12 May AoE [[Website](https://riceworkshop.github.io/)].
-- *2026.03*: &nbsp;🎉🎉 Our two papers, *DesignerlyLoop* and *Dream the Dream*, have been conditionally accepted to 🇸🇬DIS 2026.
+- *2026.04*: &nbsp;🎉🎉 Our two papers, *DesignerlyLoop* and *Dream the Dream*, have been fully accepted to 🇸🇬DIS 2026.
 - *2026.03*: &nbsp; Our *Reflection in Creative Experience (RiCE) Workshop* was accepted to 🇬🇧C&C (Creativity and Cognition) Conference 2026!
 - *2026.03*: &nbsp;I served as an AC for the DiWP track at 🇸🇬DIS 2026.
 - *2026.02*: &nbsp;🎉🎉 *Echoing Streams* was accepted to 🇦🇪ISEA 2026!